-Since its founding, Commonwealth has grown to acquire other cultural resource companies including Coastal Carolina Research, Inc in 2009, Sagebrush Consultants, Inc. in 2013, John Milner Associates Inc. in 2014, and SouthArc, Inc. in 2020.
-Enabling us to work with customers nationwide from twelve regional offices from Tucson, AZ; Gainesville, FL; Littleton, MA; Traverse City, MI; Tarboro, NC; Columbus, OH; West Chester, PA; Ogden, UT; Alexandria, VA; Milwaukee, WI; Minneapolis, MN; and headquarters in Dexter, MI.
+Since its founding, Commonwealth has grown to acquire other cultural resource companies including Coastal Carolina Research, Inc in 2009, Sagebrush Consultants, Inc. in 2013, John Milner Associates Inc. in 2014, SouthArc, Inc. in 2020, and Panamerican Consultants, Inc. and Archaeological Consulting Services, Ltd. (ACS) in 2021.
+Enabling us to work with customers nationwide from eighteen regional offices in Tuscaloosa, AL; Tempe, AZ; Tucson, AZ; Gainesville, FL; Lakeland, FL; Columbus, GA; Traverse City, MI; Littleton, MA; Minneapolis, MN; Tarboro, NC; Buffalo, NY; Columbus, OH; West Chester, PA; Memphis, TN; Ogden, UT; Chantilly, VA; Milwaukee, WI; and headquarters in Dexter, MI.

 As an experienced industry leader, Commonwealth has consistently delivered quality services at the best value to its clients and developed an outstanding reputation with clients and regulatory agencies for understanding the intricacies of heritage management planning, permitting, and project implementation.